 aromas of red berries, raspberry, and redcurrant

-Frank and elegant, supported by a beautiful aromatic structure and a fresh finish.
+bold and elegant, with a beautiful aromatic structure and a fresh finish

 Serve